Find answers to frequently asked questions about the fall 2020 semester.

 Guidance has been developed to help you set expectations to students about webcam usage.
 There are three main factors that this guidance considers and balances: academic integrity/integrity of assessment, student privacy, and student access to technology/resources.
 Read this guidance to determine how your class should proceed.

 Recently Updated FAQs

-- Will there be extra disposable masks at the podium for me to give students who forget their masks?
-July 30, 11:56 am EDT
+- Are extra disposable masks stocked at the podium each day for me to give students who forget their masks?
+September 14, 10:40 am EDT